BAKAJ77/vidibolt/README.md

-# Vidibolt Core integration/staging tree
+# Vidibolt Core integration/staging tree (Archived)

 ## What is Vidibolt?
 Vidibolt is a decentralised cryptocurrency network which aims to provide fast video streaming service to audiences in a distributed manner.